 The unstable molecules injure our cells if they are too many (from sun exposure, pollution, bad food, and stress).
 Which damages our elastin and collagen protein (the proteins that make the skin elastic and firm).

 Antioxidants are molecules that can prevent and neutralize damage from these free radicals.
 And there are many different types.
 Some are produced in our own bodies (and the younger we are the better production).
 And some we must ingest from our diet such as the carotenoids.

 Carotenoids in our skin

 Many studies have examined how carotenoids correlate with skin health and guess the results?
 The number of carotenoids in our skin does not just reflect our diet habits.
-But it also reflects our skin health and our degree of skin aging.
-And individuals with high levels of carotenoids in their skin do look a lot younger than those with low levels.
+But it also reflects our degree of skin aging.
+And individuals with high levels of carotenoids in their skin have fewer sign of aging than those with low levels.

 These studies also show that stress factors like sunlight, pollution, smoke, and disease (even just a cold) drastically decrease the carotenoid levels in our skin.
 Showing again their protective role against free radicals.
 The more stress, the larger depletion of carotenoids.
 And the greater need for consuming more.